 Look for different opportunities – magazines, newspapers, publications, blogs, websites, and companies and submit your story/article/essay/letter.
 There are more opportunities than you think you have.

 You’ve to look for it.
-Even if you’re scared apply for it.
-Even if you’re not sure about your written communication skill, participate.
+Even if you’re scared, apply for it.
+Participate even if you are unsure of your writing communication skills.
 Even if you’re pathetic in constructing something big, enroll.

 The simple act of putting your feet forward will allow you to get an edge and gradually you will reach a level where you will be proud to call yourself a writer.

 When you aim to begin something, you’ll be criticized.
 No matter what you try to do, you would be criticized and ridiculed.
 But what beautifies your attempt after the critics do their job is they show you the area/s where you need to look at again.

 If you pay heed, you would see this is a great improvement tool.
 Critics find out the areas and you take advantage of it.
 People call that your writing misses humor; you go out and work on that.